Aliases for HIF1AN Gene

 GeneCards Summary for HIF1AN Gene

 HIF1AN (Hypoxia Inducible Factor 1 Alpha Subunit Inhibitor) is a Protein Coding gene.
 Diseases associated with HIF1AN include Hypoxia and Anemia Of Prematurity.
-Among its related pathways are Hypoxic and oxygen homeostasis regulation of HIF-1-alpha and Regulation of activated PAK-2p34 by proteasome mediated degradation.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and HIF-2-alpha transcription factor network.
 GO annotations related to this gene include protein homodimerization activity and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen, 2-oxoglutarate as one donor, and incorporation of one atom each of oxygen into both donors.
 An important paralog of this gene is HSPBAP1.

 UniProtKB/Swiss-Prot for HIF1AN Gene